attrayadas/devops-for-developers-notes/README.md

 #### Worker Node:
 - Kubelet: This is like the loyal servant.
 It takes orders from the master node and makes sure that containers are running as expected on its node
 - Kube Proxy: This is like the traffic cop.
 It handles network communication between the pods (containers) and the outside world, as well as between pods within the cluster.

+<a name ="aws1"></a>
+# ▶ Basic Introduction and getting started with AWS - ___12 May 2024___

+### Challenges before AWS
+- If I want to launch my own website
+    1. I need a dedicated server, operating server (licensed)
+    2. Need to install required software like DB, storage, messaging system
+    3. I need to take care of the network related stuff (routing, gateway)
+    4. Since I purchased server, I need employees to maintain it
+- The cost can get significantly high and all need to be maintained by myself.
+This will be the capital expenditure
+- The cost can go significantly high if scaling requires

+### Public Cloud Provider:
+1. AWS
+2. Azure
+3. GCP

+### Different types of Cloud Provider
+1. **Infrastructure as a Service (IaaS)** --> eg: AWS (Offers complete infrastructure in one go)
+2. **Platform as a Service (PaaS)**  --> eg: Heroku
+3. **Software as a Service (SaaS)** --> eg: Google Drive, Dropbox

+AWS free tier account creation: https://medium.com/@javatechie/create-an-aws-free-tier-account-e9993a597204

+- After signing up, make sure to select the region nearer to you
+- EC2 means a server/virtual machine provided by AWS